Frequently Asked Questions for Academy Nominations

-The nomination application period opens May 15th of each year for those candidates who are high school juniors and will be seniors the following school year, or who have already graduated.
+The nomination application period opens by the end of April of each year for those candidates who are high school juniors and will be seniors the following school year, or who have already graduated.
 Each applicant for a nomination must also meet the eligibility requirements listed above as of July 1st of the year of admission to an academy:

 What is the deadline for completing a nomination file?

 What must be included in my nomination file?

 Be sure you have read the information above regarding application components.

 A complete nomination file consists of:

-- The application includes basic information, a short personal statement, a resume of activities and leadership, an order of preferences for the academies and other information.
+- The application includes basic information, a short personal statement, a one page resume of activities and leadership, an order of preferences for the academies and other information.